How Long is Nursing School? Your Timeline to Becoming a Nurse

 Associate’s degree in Nursing

-If you would like more responsibilities in your nursing role, an Associate’s degree in Nursing (ADN) is the quickest option for getting started in a registered nursing career.
-A Professional Nursing ADN program can be completed in as few as 18–24 months.1 Next, you would need to pass the NCLEX-RN.
+An Associate’s Degree in Nursing (ADN) is the quickest option for getting started in a registered nursing career.
+A Professional Nursing ADN program can be completed in as few as 18 to 24 months.1 Next, you would need to pass the NCLEX-RN.
 After passing this test and meeting all other state licensure requirements, you are a registered nurse and able to specialize and work in a variety of settings.